dxx/finders/README.md

 Or double click the `shutdown.bat` file.

 > Note: if the `shutdown.bat` file is not found, please build again.

+## Documentation

+Your can view the full documentation from [here](https://dxx.github.io/finders-docs).

 ## License